jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

  */</pre>
   The dispatcher will need to pass a

-  <strong>callback function</strong> to the controller to be executed when the controller is finished doing it&#8217;s business.
-The reason a callback is needed is that we don&#8217;t know if the controller will be calling asynchronous methods.
-We can&#8217;t simply call the controller, expect it to put data into the view, and return a view due to the asynchronous nature of Node. (<em>Although there are several synchronous, blocking equivalents of most functions</em>).
+  <strong>callback function</strong> to the controller to be executed when the controller is finished doing it's business.
+The reason a callback is needed is that we don't know if the controller will be calling asynchronous methods.
+We can't simply call the controller, expect it to put data into the view, and return a view due to the asynchronous nature of Node. (<em>Although there are several synchronous, blocking equivalents of most functions</em>).
 </p>

 <p>
   Another thing that I want to do is move some request/response handling into a module so we can keep the dispatcher focused more on dispatching requests and less on handling responses.
-Let&#8217;s first create our response handler in <em>/lib/response_handler.js</em>
+Let's first create our response handler in <em>/lib/response_handler.js</em>

   <pre class="brush:js">/*